maddigsys/falco-ai/README.md

 - **Notifications**: Improved visibility and styling
 - **Responsive Design**: Better mobile and desktop experience
 - **Code Quality**: Removed debug styles and improved maintainability

+## Known Limitations & Issues

+This is an experimental project with the following known limitations:

+- **MCP Integration**: Some MCP features may not work as expected
+- **Weaviate Connection**: Vector database connectivity may be unstable
+- **AI Provider Configuration**: Complex setup required for cloud AI providers
+- **Performance**: Not optimized for high-volume production workloads
+- **Documentation**: Some features may lack complete documentation
+- **Testing**: Limited test coverage for all features

+**Reporting Issues**: Please report bugs and feature requests through GitHub Issues.

 ## License